aprilkrg/dental-spa/README.md

 > Check it!
 >
-> * Make sure that React Router is routing from each URL to the proper component
+> * Make sure that React Router is routing from each URL to the proper component correctly.
 >
->   correctly.
->
-> * Double check to make sure that the home page doesn't display at the same time as another component.
-If the homepage is shown while you're at the path to `/services` or `/contact` then you probably did not write the `exact` keyword when you defined the `/` Home route.

 ### Debugging Common Errors

-Let's intentionally make an error.
-Delete the `exact` keyword off the Home route.
-Navigate to the `/services` page and the `/contact` page again and see how the components are displayed.
-You should see the content of the homepage and the content for one of the other pages at the same time, with the home page on top.

-Now add the `exact` keyword back to the home route and notice that the pages don't double up any more.

-Two common errors: 1.
-If the page appears blank, open the JavaScript console to see if there are errors.
-Chances are you have a typo somewhere or forgot to make sure the `<Router>` only has one child element.
-Remember, wrap all of your `<Route>` components in one parent HTML element \(we're using `main`\).
+Two common errors:
+1. If the page appears blank, open the JavaScript console to see if there are errors.
+Chances are you have a typo somewhere.
+Remember, wrap all of your `<Route>` components in a `<Routes/>` component.
 2. If multiple components appear on the page at the same time there's something with how you've routed URLs.
 Make sure you use the `exact` keyword on the root path `/` and make sure there are no duplicate URL paths defined anywhere.

 ## Adding a Nav Section